Minenoura

 The Japanese macaque is sometimes referred to as the "snow monkey", largely because of tourism promotions showing them in hot springs surrounded by snow.
 They are relatively cold-tolerant, some of them live in areas snow-covered for months each winter.
 No other non-human primates live as far from the equator.
 However, they aren't native to Hokkaido, the northernmost of the four main islands.
 Even purported "snow monkeys" have their limits.

 The Japanese wolf or Canis lupus hodophilax was the last surviving wild member of the Pleistocene wolf lineage.
-Its skeletal remains have been found at Jōmon settlements, the earliest human settlements in Japan, and it probably followed the same overland route south into today's Japan during the last ice age.
+Its skeletal remains have been found at Jōmon settlements, the earliest human settlements in Japan, and it probably followed the same overland route the humans took south into today's Japan during the last ice age.

 The Japanese wolf was always portrayed favorably, as a divine messenger who also protected crops from deer and swine.
 Many shrines deify the wolf, invoking it to ward off evil and misfortunes.
 Wolves feature in Princess Mononoke, Wolf Children, and other popular anime.